Thanpap94/fashion_product_recommendation_engine/README.md

  ### Embeddings datasets:

+ The dataset used to generate the embeddings, consisting of fashion products to recommend is saved in `skroutz_images.zip` and `skroutz_images.csv`.
- The embeddings for the catalog/database, consisting of fashion products to recommend are saved in the following CSVs:
+ The embeddings for the catalog/database, are saved in the following CSVs:

 - `mens_topwear_embeddings.csv`
 - `mens_bottomwear_embeddings.csv`